connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 Full support of this is enforced by the conformance test suite.

 But these advanced features can cloud the API for typical usage.
-Headers and trailers are uinused in the majority of RPC usage; the RPC's message types typically encode all the relevant information.
+Headers and trailers are unused in the majority of RPC usage; the RPC's message types typically encode all the relevant information.

 So, we will provide clients with both high-level simple methods which operate directly on the request and response types, and also low-level methods that wrap request and response types in classes that permit handling of headers and trailers.